Southeastern Anatolia Project: Ilısu Dam

+Completion of the Ilısu Dam would cause the flooding of the ancient city of Hasankeyf whose history stretches back over 10,000 years.
 Between 50 and 68 hamlets and villages will be flooded affecting approximately 25,000 local people.
 An additional 57 villages will have their land partially flooded.

-Construction began on August 5, 2006 after a ceremony led by Prime Minister Recep Tayyip Erdoğan.
+Construction began on August 5, 2006, after a ceremony led by Prime Minister Recep Tayyip Erdoğan.
+The dam entered into service in 2018.

 Archaeological losses

 Critics of the project say that the dam could effectively destroy the artifacts of ancient Kurdish, Armenian, and Assyrian habitation in the region.